Toronto Islands: Education

 The Toronto District School Board (TDSB) is an English first language secular public school board that serves the City of Toronto, including the Toronto Islands.
 Currently the school board operates one elementary school on the Islands, Island Public/Natural Science School on Centre Island.
 As of 2013 the school has 179 students.
 15% of the student population originates from Algonquin and Ward islands and about 85% of the students live in the city and take ferry transportation to school.

 Other TDSB schools attended by students that live on the Island include The Waterfront School, Jarvis Collegiate Institute, Central Technical School, Central Commerce Collegiate Institute, and Northern Secondary School.
 However, these schools are located on the mainland.

 In addition to the TDSB, three other public school boards also provide schooling for residents of Toronto Islands, Conseil scolaire catholique MonAvenir (CSCM), Conseil scolaire Viamonde (CSV), and Toronto Catholic District School Board (TCDSB).
 CSV is a public French first language secular school board.
 CSCM, and TCDSB are public separate school boards, the former being a French first language school board, the latter being an English first language school board.

 Politics

 The islands are within the Spadina—Fort York federal riding, the Spadina—Fort York provincial riding and the Spadina–Fort York Ward 10 municipal district.
-The islands are represented federally by Independent MP Kevin Vuong, provincially by NDP MPP Chris Glover, and municipally by councillor Joe Mihevc.
+The islands are represented federally by Liberal Party of Canada MP Chi Nguyen, provincially by NDP MPP Chris Glover, and municipally by councillor Ausma Malik.

 The islands were part of the federal riding of Trinity—Spadina from 2004 until 2015.
 From 1997 to 2004 the area was part of Toronto Centre—Rosedale, from 1966 to 1997 it was part of Rosedale, from 1933 to 1966 it was part of Spadina and from 1903 to 1933 it was part of Toronto South.

 The islands were in the provincial riding of Trinity—Spadina from 2007 until 2018.
 From 1999 to 2007 the area was part of Toronto Centre—Rosedale, and from 1987 to 1999 it was part of Fort York.